OHDSI/CommonEvidenceModel/postProcessingNegativeControlsPrep/README.md

 5) Any concepts that were found outside the above, that are still deemed too broad are cherry-picked and added to the list (e.g. "ILLNESS")

 ## Drug Related
+Concepts that are related to a drug adverse reaction do not make for good negative controls.

 ## Pregnancy Conditions
+Pregnancy related concepts.